 - On the My Career page, select the My Training button

-- On the Self Enroll in a Course page, in the Course Title box search for “suicide prevention”
+- On the Enroll in a Course page, search “suicide prevention”

 - Follow onscreen prompts to open and take the online training now